asmaloney/gactar/README.md

    If it activated properly, your command line prompt will start with `(env)`.
 If you want to deactivate it, run `deactivate`.

-### Install SBCL Lisp Compiler
+### (Optional - Linux & Windows) Install SBCL Lisp Compiler

 **Note:** On macOS, these steps are handled by running the [setup file](#setup-virtual-environment).

 For now this is only automated on macOS because the required files are not easy to determine programmatically.
 It may be possible to improve this in the future for other operating systems.

-1. We are using the [Steel Bank Common Lisp](http://www.sbcl.org/index.html) (sbcl) compiler.
+1. We are using the [Steel Bank Common Lisp](http://www.sbcl.org/index.html) (sbcl) compiler to compile and run our _vanilla_ framework.
 Download the correct version [from here](http://www.sbcl.org/platform-table.html) by finding your platform (OS and architecture) in the table and clicking its box.
 Put the file in the `env` directory and unpack it there.

 2. To install it in our environment, change to the new directory it created (e.g. `sbcl-1.2.11-x86-64-darwin`) and run this command (setting the path to wherever the env directory is):